dohlsen/vicflora-static-pages/keys/juncaceae.md

 A set of two characters that refers to the structure that bears the seeds.
 This is a green or brown spherical or ovoid capsule that is surrounded by the persistent tepals at the base and splits along the sides when mature to release the seeds.

-### Capsule length mm
+### Capsule length

-The length in mm along the central axis of a ripe but unopened capsule.
+The length in millimetres along the central axis of a ripe but unopened capsule.

 ### Seeds per capsule